-As entries roll in, you are encouraged to rate them using a star system (1 being low, 5 being high).
+As entries roll in, you are encouraged to rate them using a star system (one being low, five being high).
 This can help you filter your favorites for the second round.
 You can also decline designs and comment on them for refinements.

 After a few days of not checking the account, we logged back in to see if the design entries had slowed.
 We were flabbergasted to discover over 110 submissions!
 We also had a note from 99designs that it was time to move to Round 2, so we rated all of the designs, and chose some favorites.

 They say, “Finalize your design and continue working together.
 Once you’re happy with your design, you can begin discussing your next project together.”